dms120/Lyricorder/README.md

 ## TODOs

 * Authentication: With an authentication system we can provide synchronization funtionality to the user if using multiple devices.
-PouchDB was chosed for the synchronization hability.
+PouchDB was chosen for the synchronization hability.
 * Add more options during edition like having a Chord selector helper.
 * Folders creation.
 * Give user the choice of character to highlight a chord.
 Currently is done using curly brackets.